vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-locally-node-js.md

   Now that you have successfully set up your local development environment, check out some other guides

-  * Set up your [Tanzu GemFire service instance](data/tanzu-gemfire/guides/get-started-tgf4vms-node-js) on the Tanzu Application Service.
+  * Set up your [VMware GemFire service instance](data/tanzu-gemfire/guides/get-started-tgf4vms-node-js) on the Tanzu Application Service.